Snoozy/marble-ios/README.md

 Tap tab to top

-Add a popup tableview when typing in a textfield involving Group names.
+Add a popup tableview when typing in a textfield involving board names.

-name & username to side of pic in usercell

-change repost icon

-board field above user pic for new repost

-placeholders for textviews

-bottom border text fields with white backgrounds

 finish code revamp for model, cells, and supporting files